davidscarth/windows-ltsc-hardening-guide/RUNBOOK.md

         * Use a generic name (not “Admin” or “Administrator”).
         * Use a strong, randomly generated passphrase and store it in a password manager.
         * For the security questions, use a random password generator for the answers and store them securely.
-            * To avoid security questions, instead leave the password <blank> during setup, and create one later.
+            * To avoid the security questions requirement, instead leave the password **blank** during setup, and create one after first boot.
+You will find it in Settings > Accounts > Sign-in options > Password.
+You can make the required password hint a single space " " to represent empty.
     * **Privacy settings:** Toggle each option off and select **Accept**.

 ---